Maidstone Corporation Transport: History

 Maidstone Corporation Tramways began operation on 14 July 1904 with the introduction of a service to Barming, supplemented by routes to Loose and Tovil by 1907.
 The Barming trams were replaced by trolleybuses in 1928, and the Loose trams replaced in 1930.
 The Tovil tram was replaced by buses in 1929.
 The Maidstone trolleybus system was expanded with development of new housing until 1963, when the decision was made to convert to buses.
 The last trolleybuses ran on 15 April 1967.

 The tramway's main depot with its offices and sheds were located on the north side of Tonbridge Road, about 50 metres east of its junction with Queens Road.
 These premises were subsequently used by trolleybuses.
-As of 2009 the site had become a residential development named the Coach Yard, but some of the original tramway tracks and cobbles have been left visible in a preserved central section of its accessway and car park.
+As of 2009 the site had become a residential development named the Coach Yard, but some of the original tramway tracks and setts have been left visible in a preserved central section of its accessway and car park.
 A smaller tramshed (capacity 4 trams) was located in Pickering Street, Loose, and was also later used by the trolleybuses.

 In 1974, under local government reorganisation and expansion of the borough boundary, Maidstone Corporation Transport became Maidstone Borough Council Transport.